Not sure which orchestra is best for you? Please message us at firstname.lastname@example.org.

-The Cleveland Guitar Orchestra has 2 sessions per year, each with 10 meetings, led by expert director James Flood.
-Rehearsals are on Sundays, 1:15-2:45 PM, except when otherwise noted.
-The deadline to register for this orchestra is 9/1/17.
+The Cleveland Guitar Orchestra has two sessions per year, each with ten scheduled meetings, led by expert director James Flood.
+Rehearsals for the Fall 2021 session will be held on Sunday afternoons from 1:15-2:45 PM.
+This is our most advanced orchestra.

 Church of the Covenant